teenager-ETH/reactjs-boilerplate/README.md

-# HoverTrust landing page
+# ReactJS NextJS Boilerplate

+This repo is a basic definition of a ReactJS project that we like to use at Zircon.
+Follow the instalation guide below and the [code guidelines](https://github.com/zircon-tech/reactjs-boilerplate/blob/master/GUIDELINES.md)

 ## Tech Stack

-NextJs with Typscript + TailwindCss
+NextJs with Typescript + TailwindCss + DaisyUI

 ## Setup